Flux-driven turbulent transport using penalisation in the Hasegawa-Wakatani system

 Such models have often been used in the past, for studying profile relaxation and turbulence spreading together or separately \citep{hahm:2004,gurcan:2005,naulin:2005,garbet:2007,miki:2012}.
 In the case of the flux-driven Hasegawa-Wakatani system, we observe that the reduced model reproduces both qualitatively and quantitatively the turbulent front propagation, which, for this particular problem, is found to be slightly subdiffusive.

 At the end of the simulation, the system is observed to be in a state dominated by zonal flows.
 This is a manifestation of the transition from 2D turbulence to zonal flows observed in the fixed gradient system when the ratio between the adiabaticity parameter $C$ and the mean gradient $\kappa$ is varied \citep{numata:2007,grander:2024,guillon:2025}.
 The critical point for this transition, which is around $C/\kappa=0.1$, is reached at some point as the density profile relaxes and the mean density gradient $\kappa$ decreases in time.
-Once the system transitions to a state dominated by zonal flows, the turbulent flux is suppressed and a \emph{marginally} stable state is established, which is different from the expected equilibrium state (\emph{i.e. }a flat profile).
+Once the system transitions to a state dominated by zonal flows, the turbulent flux is suppressed and a \emph{marginally} stable state is established, which does not result in a completely flattened final state.